My Life Story: Chapter 5

 I no longer knew what was true.

 And so I quietly left the whole enterprise- Christianity, the world- life- behind.
-I went through the motions, but internally I was lost.
-I shoved my degree in my pocket, slowly left the ministries I had been serving with (namely youth and music), and got a job at a government agency involved with social services relating to high risk youth, dipping in and out of delivering papers on the side and a brief stint with Scholaastic Books.
+I went through the motions, but internally I was becoming more and more the hardened cynic.
+I shoved my degree in my pocket, slowly left the ministries I had been serving with (namely youth and music), and got a job at a government agency involved with social services relating to high risk youth, dipping in and out of delivering papers on the side (later bringing in a short stint with my childhood hero, Scholastic Book Fairs).

 It was around this time, now about 27 years of age, that I eventually moved out of my parents house and into a shared split level house with a friend.
 Which is really where I hit my lowest point, my existential crisis coming to a boiling point.
 Sadly affecting my friend in the process.

 Usually when we speak of such crisis points we are also speaking of notable transitions.
-This might be points of no return.
+This might be seen as points of no return.
 It can be points of revelation or points of change and redirection.
 This was true for me.
-The reason I see this as my lowest point is because it was the moment my life took an unexpected turn.
+The reason I see this as my lowest point is because it was the moment my life took an unexpected turn, bringing me back full circle to that pivotal Grade 5 moment where I found myself confronting a whole new manifestation of those fears.

 My parents had decided to go away, and they asked me to house sit/dog sit.
 I agreed.
-Looking back, I do wonder whether this was a moment that I leaned into precisely because it afforded me space to disappear into.
-When you can’t handle life, living with a roomate becomes too much to navigate.
-When you’re in a dark spot, that isolation and aloneness becomes something that we kind of need and crave.
+Looking back, I do wonder whether this was a moment that I leaned into with intention precisely because it afforded me space to disappear into.
+When you can’t handle life, even living with a roomate becomes too much to navigate.
+When you’re in a dark spot, that isolation and aloneness becomes something that we desperately seek and crave.

-It was late one evening, after having hashed out yet another conversation with my older brother online (our relationship had come to be defined by these kinds of cyclical conversations for a while now, ever since he had disappeared from the picture at 16 (for me, 14) years of age.
+It was late one evening sitting alone in front of my parent’s computer, after having hashed out yet another conversation with my older brother online (our relationship had come to be defined by these kinds of cyclical conversations for a while now, ever since he had disappeared from the picture at 16 (for me, 14) years of age.
 To be honest his physical absence had been in play ever since elementary school found our lives incidentally parting ways).
-Having come to define myself as an atheist, which is really a term that emerges from and justifies ones rejection of their religious upbringing, this particular convo. although arguably reflecting nothing out of the norm, had led me to present myself with a challenge.
+Having come to define myself as an atheist, which is really a term that emerges from and justifies ones rejection of their religious upbringing, thus being somewhat redundant, this particular convo. although arguably reflecting nothing out of the norm, had led me to present myself with a challenge.
 I had been asking people within the online atheist communities I was engaging, whether there was a genuine answer to this simple question- why should I not kill myself.

 An important caveat here- this is not to say I was necessarily suicidal.
+This was a hypothetical exercise.
 I don’t think I cared either way.
-Whatever was driving me was based on a singular concern, which was the integriy of my belief.
+Whatever was driving me was based on a singular concern, which was a haunted need to know the integrity of my belief.
+Meaning, knowing that my choices and actions and the way I lived my life lined up with what I genuintely thought to be true about reality and this world.
 Why was that so important?
 I’m not sure.
 I might suggest, as I’ve hinted at through my story up to this point, that this was ingrained in me as a young kid pouring myself into books.
 The more stories I encountered the more questions it raised about reality and the world.
 As a young kid i felt, and inuitively understood, that such questions could not be detached from the way I lived my life.
 All I knew was that it seemed to matter what I believed to be true if my convictions were going to be rational, coherent and revelant.

 The question about suicide sseemed to be a microcosm of this greater concern, and one which poked at some of our most tightly held assumptions and values.
 If one was to simply say no, you should not end your life., the next question would be, why not?
-What is that prevents me from doing so?
+What is it that prevents me from doing so?
 A cognitive/biological resistance?
 An ideological one?
+An emotional one?
 If there are good rational reasons to do so, why do I choose not to?
-My hope was to be able to get underneath the limits I was seeing (and feeling) within the entire rational enterprise, at least when it came to confronting what people were willing to accept within the atheistic framework.
-After all, if we ridicule religious communities for apparently being unwilling to face reality and instead holding on to comfortable illusions, our atheism should not be doing the exact the same thing.
+And why would I call this necessary?
+My hope was to be able to get underneath the limits I was seeing (and feeling) to exist within the entire rational enterprise, at least when it came to confronting what people were willing to accept within the atheistic framework I had taken on for myself.
+After all, if we ridicule religious communities for apparently being unwilling to face reality and instead holding on to comfortable illusions in response, our atheism should not be doing the exact the same thing if we want to take it seriously.

-I never got a real, genuine answer to my question, and so I concluded that people simply didn’t like the answer atheism handed us.
+I never got a real, genuine answer to my question, and so I concluded that people simply didn’t like the answer atheism rationally demanded from us in its necessary logical process.

-I honestly don’t remember what precisely triggered the following move, but it emerged from that conversation I had with my brother.
+I honestly don’t remember what precisely triggered the following move, but it emerged from this particular conversation on that particular night that I had with my brother.
 I also wouldn’t say this was a completely serious endeavor, although it was rooted in a weird sort of appeal to seek that aformentioned integrity.
 The question of God lingered in the background of my past life.
 So why not play to it’s relevance?
 Playing off something my brother had said, I reached into my backpack of cliches and pulled out a tried and true trope.
 I prayed to God right there in the darkness of that empty house and said, hey God, here’s my challenge.
 Let’s see if you can move a chess piece.
-If you are real, give me something, anything that you know would make me believe.
+If you are real, give me something, anything, that you know would make me believe.

-After all, as every good atheist knows, the problem of divine hiddenness is one of the most damning realities for religion.
+After all, as every good atheist knows, the problem of divine hiddenness is one of the most damning realities for religion, right?

 And then I went to sleep.